 Central Africa is a region in the center of the African continent, comprising 11 countries.
-These countries are Cameroon, Chad, Central African Republic, Democratic Republic of the Congo, Republic of the Congo, Equatorial Guinea, Gabon, Rwanda, Burundi, Sao Tome and Principe, and South Sudan.
+These countries are Cameroon, Chad, the Central African Republic, the Democratic Republic of the Congo, the Republic of the Congo, Equatorial Guinea, Gabon, Rwanda, Burundi, Sao Tome and Principe, and South Sudan.

 Central Africa is known for its biodiversity, with large rainforests and many species of wildlife, including gorillas, elephants, and chimpanzees.
 The region is also home to several indigenous communities, many of whom have unique cultural practices and traditions.